KGConf/open-kg-curriculum/curriculum/modules/SKOS/SKOS.md

 As you can infer from the above examples, taxonomies tend to be designed hierarchically.
 The hierarchies can vary in overall design.
 One SKOS taxonomy could be relatively wide, with a larger number of top concepts.
 Another could feature a succession of "narrower than" relations going many levels deep.
 The purpose of the taxonomy may define its overall structure: think of an ecommerce site covering a broad portfolio of high-level categories including electronics, housewares, personal care, and toys.
 A different structure might have limited options at the top level but do a deep dive into subcategories.

+## SKOS in Action

-Now let's take a look at SKOS as it can be represented in [RDF](../modules/RDF.md).
+Now let's take a look at SKOS as it can be represented in [RDF](../../modules/RDF.md).
 The following example was produced using the Turtle serialization, which is one of the most compact, straightforward, and popular formats for writing RDF:

 ```
 @prefix : <http://mylegosite.com/LEGOCat#> .